keeltrace/qlcplus-wiki/Linux-build-Qt5.md

 `su -`<br>
 `yum update`<br>
-`yum install gcc-c++ qtbase5-common-devel qtmultimedia5-devel libftdi-devel libusb-devel alsa-lib-devel rpm-build subversion libudev-devel`<br>
+`yum install gcc-c++ qtbase5-common-devel qtmultimedia5-devel libftdi-devel libusb-devel alsa-lib-devel rpm-build git libudev-devel libsndfile-devel, libmad-devel`<br>
 `yum install systemd-devel fftw-devel qt5-qtscript-devel qt5-qtmultimedia-devel qt5-qtbase-devel # Fedora 21`

 Notice that there's a space between su and - and that you need to give the root user password for su.
 When you're done with these commands, become a normal user again with: